SlinkyMcSlink/cs2400-arm-asm-negate-exercise/Answers.md

 # Long Negate
 1. The short code changes the array in memory, the long code changes the array in the stack
-2. Because we did not allocate memory for the array so the compiler does it so the new array was created on the stack.
+2. Because we did not allocate memory for the array so the compiler does it so the new array was created on the stack because the array is LOCAL data.
 3. By allocating memory for the array (using Malloc) and use pointers to adjust values.
+OR (and much better) make the Array global